postput/postput/README.md

 By end of November 2019:

-- Implement Helm chart for Kubernetes cluster: Have a look at :
+- Implement Helm chart for Kubernetes cluster: Have a look at [the pull request](https://github.com/helm/charts/pull/19158)

 By end of December 2019: